What is a breech presentation?

 - caesarean birth – this is a surgical operation where a cut is made in your abdomen and your baby is born

 There are benefits and risks associated with both caesarean birth and vaginal breech birth and these should be discussed between you and your Obstetrician and/or Midwife, so that you can choose the best plan for you and your baby.

 The Royal College of Obstetricians and Gynaecologists (RCOG) and the National Institute for Health and Clinical Excellence (NICE) recommend that caesarean birth is safer for your baby if performed after 39 weeks gestation.

 Caesarean birth carries a slightly higher risk for you, compared with having a vaginal breech birth and there may be long-term effects in future pregnancies for either you and/or your next baby.
 These risks will be discussed in more detail with you as part of giving informed consent for caesarean section.

 If a caesarean birth is planned and then you go into labour before the operation, your Obstetrician will assess whether it is safe to proceed with the caesarean birth.
 If the baby is close to being born, it may be safer for you to have a vaginal breech birth.

 Vaginal breech birth

-After discussion with your Obstetrician about your and your baby’s suitability for a breech delivery, you may have to choose a vaginal breech birth.
+After discussion with your Obstetrician about you and your baby’s suitability for a breech delivery, you may choose to have a vaginal breech birth.
 However, it may not be recommended in all circumstances.
 It can be a more complicated birth, as the largest part of your baby (the head) is the last to be born and in some cases this may be difficult.